git-college-of-surgery/git-commit-ectomy/docs/easy.md

 ## side note: how to make a fat file

-Use `dd` to create files by assembling a specified number of bits.
-For example, to create a 10 MB file:
+We will use the `dd` command to create files with a specified number of bits.
+For example, to create a 10 MB file, we can issue the command:

 ```text
 $ dd if=/dev/urandom of=my_big_fat_file bs=1048576 count=10